Ike Turner: Books

 In 1999, Turner published his autobiography Takin' Back My Name: The Confessions of Ike Turner.
 It was written with Nigel Cawthorne and Little Richard wrote the introduction.
 In 2003, John Collis published Ike Turner: King of Rhythm about the life and musical contributions of Turner.

 Personal life

 Marriages

-Turner claimed to have been married fourteen times.
+Turner was married fourteen times.
 He often married another woman before divorcing his existing wife.
-Speaking on his early marriages, he said: "You gave a preacher $2, the papers cost $3, that was it.
-In those days blacks didn't bother with divorces."
+Speaking on his early marriages, he said: "You gave a preacher two dollars, the (marriage) papers cost three dollars, that was it.
+In those days, African Americans did not bother with divorces."